-The connection must be by a high pressure flexible hose which shall be as short as possible as the gas regulator supplies gas to the gas appliances at a constant pressure independent of gas flow.
+The connection must be by a high pressure flexible hose which shall be as short as possible.
+This is due to the gas regulator supplying gas to the gas appliances at a constant pressure independent of gas flow.

-Ensure the regulator is of the correct pressure rating for the gas appliances in your Leisure Lodge.
+1Note: Ensure the regulator is of the correct pressure rating for the gas appliances in your RPH.
 Your dealer or gas supplier will advise you of the type of regulator required.

-Regulators should be kept clean and dry and changed approximately every 5 years or earlier if not working properly.
+(i) Note: Regulators should be kept clean and dry and changed approximately every 5 years or earlier if not working properly.

-⚠ WARNING: The regulator capacity should have a minimum rating of 3.5Kg per hour with a working pressure of 37 mbar.
+⚠WARNING: The regulator capacity should have a minimum rating of 3.5Kg per hour with a working pressure of 37 mbar.
 Never use appliances with a different working pressure.